dinhhuy258/notes/docs/devops/aws/elb_asg.md

 ### Sticky session

-- Its possible to implement stickiness so that the same client is always redirected to the same instance behind a load balancer.
+Sticky sessions are a way to ensure that incoming requests, which belong to the same client session, land on the same target behind the load balancer.
+This feature is invaluable for applications that depend on server-side session state persistence.
-- This works for CLB and ALB
-- The cookie used for stickiness has an expiration date you control
-- Enabling stickiness may bring imbalance to the load over the backend EC2 instances

-Use case:

-- Make sure the user does not lose his session data
+**Benefits of using sticky sessions**

+- **User experience consistency**: This means, across requests, the state of the sessions should be consistent, and therefore, users should always experience consistency in usage.
+This uniformity is key to building trust and reliability in the application, as it reassures users that their actions and data are persistently recognized across their journey.
+- **Improved performance**: This reduces the overhead of re-establishing the session state with each request and improves application performance.
+By streamlining session management, applications can serve users more swiftly and efficiently, leading to better overall performance and a more satisfying user experience.

+**Considerations for using sticky sessions**

+While sticky sessions offer significant benefits, they also present challenges that need careful consideration.

+- **Drawback**: Sticky sessions can significantly affect the scalability of an application and limit the load balancer’s ability to distribute traffic equally across all targets.
+This can lead to some servers being overburdened while others remain underutilized, potentially causing uneven resource consumption and performance issues across the infrastructure.
+- **Fault tolerance**: In cases where a session is sticky to a target, unless the application is designed to duplicate the session states, this could lead to lost sessions in the event of a server failure.
+Therefore, implementing mechanisms for session state redundancy is crucial to prevent data loss and ensure the continuity of user sessions.
+- **Session data management**: The application must be designed to manage session data effectively, especially in distributed environments where there is a need to replicate session data or centrally store it.
+This requires a well-thought-out strategy for session data synchronization and storage to facilitate a seamless user experience and robust data management practices.

+> [!NOTE]
+> It's important to note that stickiness, or session affinity, is not supported by Network Load Balancer (NLB).

 ### Cross zone load balancing

+In Elastic Load Balancers, incoming traffic is distributed evenly across load balancer nodes in each AZ, which then forwards these requests to the targets registered within that AZ.
+However, Elastic Load Balancers allow us to enable cross-zone load balancing, where all load balancer nodes can distribute traffic to all available healthy targets, irrespective of their Availability Zone.

 ![](https://user-images.githubusercontent.com/17776979/192680716-6a54d379-bc9d-4821-8480-8a52ec532436.png)

+**Cross-zone balancing in different load balancers**

-Application Load Balancer:
+Application Load Balancer (ALB)

-- Always on (can't be disabled)
+- Always enabled (cannot be disabled).
-- No charges for inter AZ data
+- No inter-AZ data transfer charges.

-Network Load Balancer
+Network Load Balancer (NLB)

-- Disabled by default
+- Disabled by default but can be enabled.
-- You pay charges ($) for inter AZ data if enabled
+- Enabling incurs inter-AZ data transfer charges.

+Gateway Load Balancer (GLB)

+- Optionally enabled to distribute traffic across all AZs.

-Classic Load Balancer
+Classic Load Balancer (CLB)

-- Disabled by default
+- Disabled by default but can be enabled.
-- No charges for inter AZ data
+- No inter-AZ data transfer charges.

-### SSL/ TLS

-Classic Load Balancer

-- Support only one SSL certificate

-Application Load Balancer

-- Support multiple listeners with multiple SSL certificate
-- Use Server Name Indication (SNI) to make it work

-Network Load Balancer

-- Support multiple listeners with multiple SSL certificate
-- Use Server Name Indication (SNI) to make it work

-### Connection draining

-It's a time to complete `in-flight` requests while the instance is de-registering or unhealthy.

-ELB will stop send new requests to the EC2 instance which is de-registering

 ## Auto Scaling Groups

+Amazon Auto Scaling Groups (ASG) is a service provided by AWS that helps your applications automatically adjust the number of EC2 instances they are using based on the load and demand.
+This ensures your application has enough capacity to handle traffic while minimizing unnecessary costs.

 The goal of the ASG is to:

-- Scale out (add EC2 instances) to match an increased load
-- Scale in (remove EC2 instances) to match an decreased load
+- **Scale out**: Automatically add more EC2 instances when there is increased load.
+- **Scale in**: Automatically remove EC2 instances when there is less load.
-- Ensure we have a minimum and a maximum number of EC2 instances running
+- **Minimum and maximum instance limits**: Ensure there are always a minimum number of instances (to maintain uptime) and never more than a specified maximum (to control costs).
-- Automatically register new instances to a load balancer
+- **Automatic load balancing**: Automatically register new instances with a load balancer to distribute traffic across all healthy instances.
-- Re-create EC2 instance in case a previous one is terminated
+- **Instance replacement**: If an instance is terminated (e.g., due to failure or scaling in), ASG can automatically create a new instance to replace it.

-### Auto Scaling Groups attributes
+**Attributes of an Auto Scaling Group**

+1. Launch Template:

-- A launch template: contains template for creating a new EC2 instances
+   - A blueprint that defines the configuration for new EC2 instances.
-- Min Size/ Max Size/ Initial Capacity
+   - Includes settings such as the AMI (Amazon Machine Image), instance type, key pair, security groups, and any startup scripts.

+2. Minimum Size / Maximum Size / Initial Capacity

+   - The minimum number of instances ASG will maintain.
+   - The maximum number of instances allowed in the group.
+   - The starting number of instances when the ASG is created.

-- Scaling policy
+3. Scaling Policies

-It's possible to scale an ASG based on CloudWatch alarm.

-### Good metrics to scale on
+   - Define how the ASG should respond to changes in load.
+   - Can be configured based on metrics like CPU usage, network activity, or custom metrics.

+ASG can also scale automatically based on CloudWatch alarms (e.g., if CPU utilization exceeds a threshold, ASG can trigger scaling).

+**Recommended Metrics for Scaling**

-- CPUUtilization: Average CPU utilization across your instances
+- CPUUtilization: Monitors the average CPU usage across all instances in the ASG.
+Scaling out can occur when CPU usage is too high.
-- RequetsCountPerTarget: to make sure the number of requests per EC2 instance is stable
+- RequetsCountPerTarget: Ensures the number of requests per instance is stable.
+Useful for web applications or APIs.
-- Average Network In/ Out: if your application is network bound
+- Average Network In/ Out: Useful for applications that are network-intensive.
-- Custom metric

-### Scaling cooldown

-After a scaling activity happens, you are in the cooldown period (default 300 seconds), during cooldown period, ASG will not launch or terminate additional instances (to allow for metrics to stablize)
+- Custom metric: You can define custom metrics (e.g., queue length or memory usage) based on the unique needs of your application.

+**Scaling Cooldown Period**

+- After a scaling activity (either scaling out or scaling in), the ASG enters a cooldown period.
+- Default Cooldown: 300 seconds (5 minutes).
+- During this period, no further scaling actions will be taken to allow the system to stabilize.
+This helps prevent over-scaling or unnecessary actions due to temporary spikes or drops in metrics.

+**How It All Works Together**

+1. If traffic to your application increases, CloudWatch monitors metrics (e.g., high CPU usage or increased requests).
+2. ASG triggers a scale-out action and launches new EC2 instances using the launch template.
+3. New instances are automatically registered to a load balancer.
+4. When traffic decreases, ASG triggers a scale-in action and terminates excess instances.